surface-ui/surface_formatter/README.md

 #### Whitespace that exists

-As in regular HTML, any amount of whitespace is considered equivalent.
-There are three exceptions:
+As in regular HTML, any string of continuous whitespace is considered equivalent to any other string of continuous whitespace.
+There are three
+exceptions:

 1. Macro components (with names starting with `#`, such as `<#Markdown>`)
 2. `<pre>` tags